MikiP98/HumilityAFM/README.md

 <b>a:</b> You need to enable them in config and restart the game.
 I thought they aren't vanilla enough to include them by default. <br>
 <br>
 <b>q:</b> Why don’t my LEDs emit coloured light? <br>
-<b>a:</b> You need to install the "Shimmer" mod alongside this one to get the coloured lights.
+<b>a:</b> You need to install the custom "[Bliss](https://github.com/MikiP98/Bliss-Shader)" shader or the "[Shimmer](https://modrinth.com/mod/shimmer!)" mod alongside this one to get the coloured lights.
 If you already installed it and LEDs still don't emit coloured light, there is probably some incompatibility.
 Try disabling the "NVIDIUM" mod and it should start working again.<br>
 <br>
 <b>q:</b> Why is the inside of Cabinets transparent?<br>
 <b>a:</b> Sodium has issues with rendering transparency.
 Installing other mods, like NVIDIUM, may help fix the problem.
 If that doesn't help, you can disable partial Cabinet transparency in the configuration (you will still be able to see the items inside).<br>